JohnFelder/AML_Project_two/README.md

 Traditional rules-based engines typically function off a set of mathematical conditions to determine what decisions to formulate.
 For example, if an account were to show more than N amount in N amount of days, issue a flag.
 The positive is that analysts can swiftly create and execute new rules based on past fraudulent transactions, thus making it easier to demonstrate to regulators why a specific transaction was flagged.
 The downsides on the contrary, outweigh such clarity and consistency.
 A clear set of conditions gives criminals guidelines to purposely avoid in order to go undetected, produces excessive false positives, must be regularly maintained, and disregards relationships between transactions - to name some of the issues.

+This is where machine learning models come in.
+ML models strengthen systems through reduced false positives, fewer false negatives, faster processing speed, and the ability to adapt and learn with continuous data.
+Here is how they work:
+1. Massive historical datasets regarding transactions are fed through algorithms to "train" the machine in detecting fraudulent transactions.
+2. ML algoritms use this training data to compare with expected values.
+3.

 ---

 ## What's Being Created